KrishnaRJ422/Portfolio/README.md

 <b>TATA CONSULTANCY SERVICES LTD</b> – Hyderabad, India                                                                                                        2014 - Present

 ** Client: A Fortune 500 banking client (2014-19)

-** Role: Data Engineer (BI)
+<b>Data Scientist</b>                                                                                                                                                2017-2019
+* Worked on Big data migration and AI integration project
+* Responsible for creating visualizations for exploratory data analysis
+* Worked on data cleaning, transformation, data validation and machine learning model development.

+<b>Data Engineer (BI)</b>                                                                                                                                            2014-2017
-* Responsible for creating automated ETL environment that integrates data pertaining to Risk & Treasury department from multiple data sources (flat files, Teradata DB, Oracle DB) and different geographical locations into a data mart which is used in generating regulatory and compliance reports submitted to Federal Reserve Bank
+* Responsible for creating automated ETL environment that integrates data from multiple and different geographical locations into a data mart which is used in generating regulatory and compliance reports
-* Automated the process of DataStage job batch run by creating an oracle schedule framework which reduced the run time significantly from 10 hrs to 30mins for India for each run date.
+* Automated the process of DataStage job batch run which reduced the run time significantly from 10 hrs to 30mins for a country for each run date.
 * Delivered high risk and critical parallel tasks in different LOB’s of around 15 countries with complete ownership on 4 countries.
-* Responsible for data analysis, wrangling, integration, transformation, SQL query optimization, validation & visualization.

 ## <font color='violet'>Machine Learning</font>